T20X/notes/low latency/lock-free.md

 The notification state isn't "sticky" - notify_all will not wake threads that aren't currently waiting on the condition variable! the state, even atomic must be protected by the mutex!

+# thread local

+it is static, be carefull with them they are per class, not per ojbect!

 # std::counting_semaphore